 Wearing shoes that correct over-pronation are one of the best ways to treat this condition.
 For those with mild to moderate over-pronation, a shoe that offers stability is the way to go.
-These shoes offer a firm midsole which is a preventative measure against over-pronation.
-In addition, many contain sections of firm foam under the heel or arch for more support and stability.
+These shoes provide a firm midsole which is a preventative measure against over-pronation.
+Also, many contain sections of firm foam under the heel or arch for more support and stability.
 If you suffer from severe over-pronation, your best bet is a motion control shoe.
 These are highly corrective shoes that improve your gait by controlling inward motion.

 Be sure to talk to your podiatrist about which of these options are best for you.

 What is Supination?

 Supination (or under-pronation) occurs when your foot doesn't roll in enough.
 As a result, the impact of your steps is taken mostly on your heel instead of sharing it with the rest of your foot.
 In other words, your foot is not properly absorbing shock.

 Supination is most often caused by your natural gait, but if left untreated under-pronating can cause ankle injuries, iliotibial band syndrome, plantar fasciitis, Achilles tendonitis, joint pain, and even hammer toes!
 Injuries related to repetitive motions are a significant concern for supinators.

 Wearing shoes made especially for supination not only help treat the condition but can also increase comfort.
 If you're a supinator, you'll want to opt for shoes that offer extra cushioning.
 This will absorb the force of the impact of each step.
 For more formal shoes, adding cushioned insole will help.